Transfer of Shares in a Private Company

 - Check the articles of association or the constitution to ensure there are no restrictions on the transfer or issue of shares

-- Should any restrictions be in place a special resolution will need to be passed and filed at the Companies Registration Office
+- Should any restrictions be in place a special resolution will need to be passed and the constitution amended and filed at the Companies Registration Office

 - Presentation of the share transfer(s) to the Revenue Commissioners for stamping